 that they are not only above the rules, but

-also that boys cannot control their impulses.”
+also that boys cannot control their impulses.

-If boys are constantly being told this from such a young age, how can anyone realistically expect that it will not have an effect on them as they grow into teens, young adults and full grown men?
+If boys are constantly being told this from such a young age, how can anyone realistically expect that it will not have an effect on them as they transform into teens, young adults and full grown men?

-“As parents, we cannot be shocked that boys feel entitled to sexually harass others (whether it’s standard rape, like in Steubenville, or as part of the all-too-common tradition of sexual “hazing”) when we’ve been telling them their whole lives that they are above the rules, by virtue of being boys.”
+“As parents, we cannot be shocked that boys feel entitled to sexually harass others (whether it’s standard rape, like in Steubenville, or as part of the all-too-common tradition of sexual “hazing”) when we’ve been telling them their whole lives that they are above the rules, by virtue of being boys.”Joanna Schroeder

-exact same words?
-Now my brothers do not contribute to rape culture (or at least I have never observed them doing so).
+I grew up with two younger brothers, do you know how many times I heard both of my parents say those exact same words?
+That being said, I don’t see my brothers contributing to rape culture, or at least I have never observed them doing so.
 Also as a child, a lot of my friends had brothers too.
 I heard their parents say the exact same thing…same goes for aunts and uncles.
 This message needs to stop being taught to boys and girls.
 Boys and men are perfectly capable of controlling their impulses.
-It is a parents job to teach children of both genders impulse control, gender has nothing to do with it, being a child is when you learn impulse control.
+It is a parents job to teach children of both genders how to control their impulses.
+Gender has nothing to do with it and it is when we are children that we learn impulse control.
 This whole “boys will be boys” sounds very innocent, but not only does it do what has already been explained, it also creates the common “excuse” that rapists use…”It’s not my fault”

-“Forcing kids to hug and kiss others.”
+Number two is forcing kids to hug and or kiss others

 “Lots of well-meaning, loving parents tell their kids to give a friend or relative a hug without considering whether their kid really wants to.
-This sends the dangerous message that consent can be over-ridden, or doesn’t matter at all.”
+This sends the dangerous message that consent can be over-ridden, or doesn’t matter at all.”Joanna Schroeder

-ut sometimes when I see him, I open my arms wide to receive a hug, and he shakes his head no. What do I do?
+Take my nephew for example.
+He is a sweet affectionate 5yr old.
+He loves to give Auntie hugs.
+But sometimes when I see him, I open my arms wide to receive a hug, and he shakes his head no. What do I do?
 Nothing.
-Some day’s I don’t feel like giving a person that I know a hug, I am just not feeling it.
-What makes it any different when a child says no to a hug from a family member?
+Some day’s I don’t feel like giving a person who I know a hug – I’m just not feeling it.
+What makes it any different when a child says no to giving a hug to a family member?
 Children are living breathing humans with feelings.
-Sometimes…they just are not in the mood, end of story.
+Sometimes they just are not in the mood, end of story.
 There is nothing wrong with that.
 So when a child does not want to give auntie hug, or grandma a kiss….so what.
-Children need to learn that it is ok to say no, that no actually means no, and that no one can do something innocent like give them a hug or a kiss without their consent.
+Children need to learn that it is ok to say no, that no actually means no. They need to learn that that no one can do something innocent like give them a hug or a kiss without their consent.